Denise Williams charged with insurance fraud, pleads not guilty

 Mike Williams disappeared during a duck hunting trip in December 2000.
 His body was found in Leon County 17 years later.

-Denise Williams was arrested months after her friend-turned-husband Brian Winchester entered a plea to kidnapping her.
+months after her friend-turned-husband Brian Winchester entered a plea to kidnapping her.
 He broke his silence in exchange for immunity, claiming the two of them plotted to kill Mike.

 Court documents state Mike Williams applied for life insurance coverage worth $250,000 in February 1995 due to his recent marriage to Denise.
 Brian Winchester is listed as the agent for the policy.
 In March 2000, Mike applied for additional life insurance from a different company, with a policy amount totaling $500,000.
 In April 2000, Mike completed another life insurance application worth $1 million, with Winchester listed as the agent.